 The two games,"Cipher Express" and "Cryptogram," introduce players, young and old, to the basic concepts of cryptology.
 "Cipher Express" allows players to try different methods of encryption using a futuristic train.
 "Cryptogram" allows the player to decipher a variety of different quotes.
 Both games have been well received, particularly by teenagers who like testing their skills using technology.
 Many thanks are due to Thomas Phillips, Steve Rixie, Eric Krokos, Tom Truong, Jenny Son, Helen Zhang and Doug Newhouse from Benxing Entertainment and to Joe Sperber, Aldo Micheli, Elliot Scott and Kevin Glinecki from Nisus Technologies.

-Pete developed and maintains the database software used by the Foundation for membership.
-The database was initially a duplicate of the system he developed for the Phoenix Society but has since been modified to accommodate the special needs of the Foundation.
-Although Pete lives in South Carolina he maintains the system over the Internet and always provides timely support.
-Pete was given life membership in the NCMF for his invaluable contributions.
+Pete developed and maintained the database software used by the Foundation office for membership until 2021.
+The database was initially a duplicate of the system he developed for the Phoenix Society, but was later modified to accommodate the special needs of the Foundation.
+Although Pete lives in South Carolina he maintained the system over the Internet and always provided timely support.
+Pete was given lifetime NCF membership and has our deepest gratitude for his invaluable contributions.

-Bob was asked during the early years of the NCMF to develop a “no cost” Web site for the NCMF.
-He provided us with a fully functioning Web site that served the NCMF well until it was replaced with a new site in September of 2009.
-Bob was given lifetime membership in the NCMF for his priceless contribution.
+Bob was asked during the early years of the NCF to develop a “no cost” website for the Foundation.
+He provided us with a fully functioning website that served the Foundation well until it was replaced with a new site in September of 2009.
+Bob was given lifetime membership in the NCF for his priceless contribution.